3mdeb/news-and-ideas/post.md

 ${pin}= Get Request gpio_server /api/v1/pin/18 ${headers}
 ```

-As I said, `alias` is very important because defines on which session we send
+As I said, `alias` is very important because it defines on which session we send
 requests.
 For observing results Robot Framework has special keyword.
 Its name is
 `Log`.